-This paper proposes to adapt two popular DA schemes: a 3D-variational scheme (or 3D-Var, see e.g. Lorenc, 1986; Nichols, 2010) and an Ensemble Transform Kalman Filter (or ETKF, see Bishop et al., 2001; Hunt et al., 2007) to the estimation of the

-- 10 state of an ice sheet modelled using the moving point method detailed in Bonan et al. (2016).
-The approach is validated by twin experiments using available classical surface observations (surface elevation and surface velocity, see Vaughan et al., 2013).
-Observations of the position of the moving boundary (see e.g. Dyke and Prest, 1987 for observations of continental margins in palaeoglaciology) are also assimilated by using a straightforward observation operator.
+We adapt here two popular DA schemes, a 3-D variational scheme (or 3D-Var; see, e.g. Lorenc, 1986; Nichols, 2010) and an ensemble transform Kalman filter (ETKF; see Bishop et al., 2001; Hunt et al., 2007), to estimate the state of an ice sheet modelled by our moving mesh method (Bonan et al., 2016).
+The approach is validated by twin experiments using available classical surface observations (surface elevation and surface velocity; see Vaughan et al., 2013).
+Observations of the position of the moving boundary (see, e.g. Dyke and Prest, 1987 for observations of continental margins in palaeoglaciology) are also assimilated using a straightforward observation operator.
 The paper is organised as follows: in Sect.
 2 we recall the key points of the moving point ice sheet model, in Sect.
-3 we describe how to use the 3D-Var and - 15 the ETKF for our state estimation problem, in Sect.
+3 we describe how to apply the 3D-Var and the ETKF methods for our state estimation problem and in Sects.
 4 and 5 we validate our approach by performing several twin experiments before concluding in Sect.
 6.

-2 Moving-point ice sheet model
+2 Moving point ice sheet model